TheKacho/CatATM/README.md

 After logging in successfully you are given several choices:

-Pet the cat, feed the cat, play with the cat, or log out of the program.
+Pet the cat, feed the cat, play with the cat, find information about the app, or log out of the program.

 To choose, your commands to type in are: